Golden Age of Television: Blue-collar sitcoms and rural dramas

 Many lightweight television programs of this era evolved from successful radio shows, which in turn originated from vaudeville stages, many of them in the Borscht Belt within driving distance of New York City.
 The radio stars, casts, and writing staffs brought existing concepts to television.
 The New York location also gave television networks access to established Broadway stars.
-Many of the early stars of television also had extensive film experience, either through short subjects or B-movies (though headline stars rarely made the jump); Lucille Ball, for example, was one of a number of women nicknamed "Queen of the B's" for her film work.
+Many of the early stars of television also had extensive film experience, either through short subjects or B-movies, though headline stars rarely made the jump.
+Lucille Ball, for example, was one of a number of women nicknamed "Queen of the B's" for her film work.
 This is one reason that quality was so consistently high during this period.

 I Love Lucy drew heavily from both film and radio.
 Many of the show's scripts were rewrites from Lucille Ball's late 1940s radio show My Favorite Husband.
 Shows such as Gunsmoke and The Jack Benny Program ran concurrently on both radio and television until television reception reached beyond the major metropolitan areas in the mid-1950s.
 Others, such as Father Knows Best and Fibber McGee and Molly, attempted to "flash-cut" from radio to television, with varying degrees of success.

-I Love Lucy, in particular, took extensive steps toward matching the quality of the radio writing with a cinematic look worthy of feature films; to this effect, they established a multi-camera setup (a revolutionary process that would become an industry standard in the decades to come) to allow for a live studio audience, hired cinematographer Karl Freund to oversee filming and recorded the series on movie-quality 35mm film (the relatively high cost prevented the show from being filmed in color as Lucille Ball and Desi Arnaz had originally hoped).
+I Love Lucy, in particular, took extensive steps toward matching the quality of the radio writing with a cinematic look worthy of feature films.
+To this effect, they established a multi-camera setup, a revolutionary process that became an industry standard in the decades to come, to allow for a live studio audience.
+They hired cinematographer Karl Freund to oversee filming and recorded the series on movie-quality 35mm film.
+The relatively high cost prevented the show from being filmed in color as Lucille Ball and Desi Arnaz had originally hoped.